arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-azure-iot-tutorial-en/content.md

 Note that **IOT_CONFIG_IOTHUB_FQDN** contains the hostname, easily obtainable by copying the name of your IoT Hub.
 In the context of this tutorial, the chosen name is **MyOptaHub**.

-The hostname that facilitates the connection of Arduino Opta to Azure IoT is consistently **azure-devices.net**.
+The hostname that facilitates the connection of Opta™ to Azure IoT is consistently **azure-devices.net**.
 You will need to add the name of your hub before this hostname as follows: **MyHubID.azure-devices.net**.
 Consequently, for this tutorial, it becomes **MyOptaHub.azure-devices.net**.

 The **IOT_CONFIG_DEVICE_ID** definition specifies the device identifier, and for this tutorial, **MyOpta** was selected.